bahsim/idgl-dev-system/01-patterns/03-Pattern-Decomposition.md

 In these cases, a structured method is needed to split the work without introducing unnecessary planning overhead or losing the benefits of AI-driven generation.

-#### 3. Solution
+#### 3. Solution: The AI-Assisted Workflow

 Employ **Task Decomposition**: the deliberate and minimal split of one high-level intent into a small number of substantial, independently verifiable generative tasks.
+This is a collaborative process where the practitioner guides an AI agent to create the plan.

+##### Step 1: The High-Level Prompt
+The practitioner initiates the process with a prompt to the AI, asking it to act as an architect and propose a decomposition plan based on the high-level intent.

+> **Example Prompt:** "My goal is to 'Refactor a monolithic UI component into smaller, testable sub-components.'
+The component is ~800 lines.
+Your task is to act as a senior software architect.
+Propose a detailed decomposition plan.
+For each sub-task, define its inputs, outputs, contracts, and validation criteria.
+Use a mix of sequential and parallel steps where appropriate.
+Present the plan as a Mermaid diagram and a detailed task specification list."

+##### Step 2: AI-Generated Plan
+The AI analyzes the request and generates a candidate decomposition plan, including a diagram, task list, contracts, and validation steps.

+##### Step 3: Human Validation and Refinement
+The practitioner's critical role is to review and validate the AI's proposed plan.
+They can then approve the plan or provide feedback for refinement.

+> **Example Refinement Prompt:** "The overall structure is good, but the contracts between the new sub-components are not well-defined.
+Please update the 'Analyze & Design Architecture' task to output a formal JSON or YAML specification defining the precise props and interfaces for each new component.
+All subsequent tasks must use this specification as their primary input contract."

+This loop continues until the practitioner is satisfied with the AI-generated plan.

 ##### Core Requirements